whatmakeart/whatmakeart.github.io/content/3d-modeling/3d-modeling.md

 - Pivot Points - The specific spot an object rotates around.
 - Origin - The (0,0,0) center point of the Global Space.

-#### Geometry Types

-- Polygon - Closed 2D shape with 3 or more non-colinear points
-- Mesh - Surface made of connected polygons
-- BRep - Boundary Representation
-- NURBS - Non-Uniform Rational B-Splines
-- Quad - Four sided polygon face in a 3D model mesh.
-- Voxels - 3D pixels that represent volume at fixed or variable resolutions.
-Used in simulations and medical data such as CT scans.
-- Primitive Solids - Cubes, Spheres, Toruses, Cones, Helixes

 #### Surface Properties

 - Normals - Direction that the polygon is facing or the direction a group of polygons is facing.